 Wrapped in a pristine blanket of white, Dillon offers access to a world-class winter playground with all the comfort and charm of a small mountain town.
 We’re just minutes away from the ski slopes of Breckenridge, Keystone, Copper Mountain and Arapahoe Basin, and just a short drive away from Vail/Beaver Creek.
 There’s also plenty of outdoor winter fun right here.

-Enjoy skating, sleigh rides, cross country skiing, snowshoeing, snow kite boarding or ice fishing.
-Relax with a quiet stroll through downtown Dillon’s winter wonderland, especially in December, amid the sparkle and glow of thousands of holiday lights.
+Enjoy skating, sleigh rides, cross-country skiing, snowshoeing, snow kiteboarding or ice fishing.
+Relax with a quiet stroll through downtown Dillon’s winter wonderland, especially in December, amid the sparkle and glow of the Dillon Ice Castles.

 Other great recreation opportunities: